NTIG-Uppsala/Classroom-Seating-Planner/docs/automatic-testing-system.md

 -   Make sure no windows from previous tests are still running.
 -   Run the failed tests one at a time.
 -   Restart Visual Studio.
--   Make sure no XAML-references such as automation ID or text content are incorrect.
+-   Restart your computer.
+-   Make sure the XAML property values match the C# code that needs to reference them.
+For example, AutomationID and HelpText.

 ## Editing the Tests